 You should learn as much background information about the company as possible.
 You should know how long it has been in business, what industries it serves, how many professionals it has and how many companies it does business with.

 You should know how professional payments are transferred and the payment schedule.
 Also, be familiar with any extra service charges, such as same-day transfer charges.
 You should also be aware of the technology that is used to handle payments and timesheets and how this information is secured.

 - How do you ensure compliance?

 You may be concerned about how you can ensure the umbrella company is compliant with local labor organizations and tax agencies.
 You may want to ask for copies of professional compliance audits.

 The best umbrella companies will assign a specific account manager to handle each account.

-If you would like more information about umbrella companies in China or other solutions to make expanding into China in a more cost-efficient manner, you can contact NH Global Partners.
+If you would like more information about umbrella companies or other solutions to make Global Expansion in a more cost-efficient manner, you can contact NH Global Partners.

-We focus on providing business solutions to companies that do not have existing legal entities in China or that require additional office support.
+We focus on providing business solutions to companies that do not have existing legal entities in Asia or that require additional office support.

 Our service offerings allow foreign businesses to reduce administrative costs, simplify and centralize payments and delegate compliance matters and regulatory matters to a local company with existing relationships with governmental agencies.

-Contact us to learn how we can help your business emerge into the promising Chinese market.
+Contact us to learn how we can help your business emerge into the promising Asian market.